 A treatment room in The Spa at Mandarin Oriental, Boston

-In the heart of Boston’s stylish Back Bay neighbourhood, the new Mandarin Oriental, Boston – the fifth Mandarin Oriental hotel in the US – is already a sanctuary; a welcome respite from the chattering flood of shoppers on Newbury and Boylston Streets.
-But the grand Spa, a 1,500sqm space devoted to decompression, truly makes it possible to forget about the hustle and bustle on the city sidewalks below and lose yourself in, well, yourself.
+In the heart of Boston’s stylish Back Bay neighbourhood, Mandarin Oriental, Boston is a welcome respite from the chattering flood of shoppers on Newbury and Boylston Streets.
+But the grand Spa, a 16,000 sq. ft. space devoted to decompression, truly makes it possible to forget about the hustle and bustle on the city sidewalks below and lose yourself in, well, yourself.

 Boston is a compact but populated metropolis, with about 600,000 people packed into 41 square miles of land.
 Like so many of Europe’s prettiest cities – London, Paris, Florence – the city is bisected by a river.
 And, like in Europe, monuments to history abound.
 Within walking distance of Mandarin Oriental, Boston, is the Public Garden, a National Historic Landmark dotted with oak and elm trees, while the nearby Boston Public Library, founded in 1848 as the first municipal library in the US, boasts rare works that include the original music score to Prokofiev’s Peter and the Wolf and John Adams’ private collection.
 It is the city’s rich history that makes Boston such an exciting and fulfilling place to live, work, and visit: what is remarkable about The Spa at Mandarin Oriental, Boston, is that it has managed to honour this heritage while also providing guests with an ultra-modern, thoroughly holistic, escape.

 The Spa provides an ultra-modern, holistic escape